 Research is essential to the continuing vitality of a large-scale institutional program.
 All of Auburn’s academic colleges, schools and departments are engaged in research.
-The University’s research program is coordinated through the Office of Associate Provost and Vice President for Research.
+The University’s research program is coordinated through the Office of Vice President for Research.

 When appropriate, sponsoring agencies that have objectives compatible with AU’s academic enterprise may provide funds to support faculty time and effort.
-Such funds should be substituted for AU funds (state funds, endowment, etc…) that have been dedicated to fculty members’ base salaries.
+Such funds should be substituted for AU funds (state funds, endowment, etc.) that have been dedicated to faculty members’ base salaries.

 The incentive pool may be used to provide funds for travel, equipment, faculty salary supplements, graduate student support, and other activities that enhance the academic mission.

 Each department or unit may determine the manner of distributing its own incentive funds with the intent of providing an incentive to the faculty member generating the funds.
 Departments should review their incentive policy at least every three years.

 Incentives for faculty members with joint appointments or with appointments funded from multiple sources should be negotiated between the funding units.

 The base salary or contract salary of individual faculty members may not be altered by the receipt of incentive salary.

 This policy does not restrict the amount that may be secured for summer salary for faculty with nine-month appointments.